this website uses cookies. by continuing to browse the site you are agreeing to our cookies policy.

 We have raised the issue of poor signage at Ramsar sites in Victoria with senior politicians in the Victorian Government for many years.
 An audit of Victoria’s State Game Reserves seems to describe a similar problem.

-“Game Reserve signage was found to be ambiguous and inconsistent across the state, with 42% (84) reserves not having any signage, 31% (62) reserves signed incorrectly as Wildlife Reserve, 9% (17) signed with the name of the reserve only (excluding any classification), four signed as Natural Features Reserve and one reserve signed incorrectly as a Nature Conservation Reserve.
-Of the 199 SGRs, only 16% (31) are signed correctly as State Game Reserves”.
+“Game Reserve signage was found to be ambiguous and inconsistent across the state, with 42 per cent (84) reserves not having any signage, 31 per cent (62) reserves signed incorrectly as Wildlife Reserve, 9 per cent (17) signed with the name of the reserve only (excluding any classification), four signed as Natural Features Reserve and one reserve signed incorrectly as a Nature Conservation Reserve.
+Of the 199 SGRs, only 16 per cent (31) are signed correctly as State Game Reserves”.
 An audit of Victoria’s State Game Reserves 2016

 It is very telling that it appears that the once Wildlife Reserves across the state are being turned into hunting grounds.
 Dangerous for Australian wildlife and dangerous for the general public who visit these places.